kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 - They don't seem to want to be there
 - They arn't interested in what you do outside of work
 - They don't really care about your career goals
+- They're way more interested talking about themselves
 - They're either annoyed or disinterested in your questions
 - They give you the feeling like you're not trustworthy, and they're trying to catch you out
 - They're elitist, deminish your accomplishments